Trouble Ahead: Dangerous Missions with Desperate People (2019)

 An excerpt from this book is published in “Everything Intensely” – the 2022 Writing Contest Anthology of the San Francisco Writers Conference. www.SFWriters.org

 Enter the world of Dr. Nona Whitley: a border camp overflowing with refugees from the Rwanda genocide, a place where fear is the daily ration and survival requires an accomplice.

-When All the Girls Stopped Singing (publication when I revise)
+When All the Girls Stopped Singing (publication in 2023)

 Cast amid nation-shattering events, When All the Girls Stopped Singing is a deeply personal story of a woman’s struggle to redefine family and to navigate the confounding path of human responsibility.

 Susan received the 2004 Maryland Writers’ Association First Place Prize for Mainstream Fiction for an early version of this novel.

 Her short stories and essays have been published by World Press Institute Online, Wild Child Magazine, Pictures and Stories, MS magazine, and Global Women Magazine as well as included in several anthologies.

 Hackles, published in the anthology Grace and Gravity, Fiction by Washington Area Women (Gargoyle Press, 2004)